-Initia tive Strategies Responsibility Outcomes/Assessment 4.1 Monitor and evaluate the Master Plan for Student Enrollment Services (SES) Category: Need & Excelling a.
+Initia itive Strategies Responsibility Outcomes/Assessment 4.1 Monitor and evaluate the Master Plan for Student Enrollment Services (SES) a.
 Annually review and evaluate effective functioning of the plan during first three years of implementation b.
 Develop a system of cross-training between student enrollment support services c.
 Design an electronic information delivery system that ensures that once information is received it is available to all functions in the enrollment system within 24 hours d.
-Provide a facility that centralizes the location of departments within the SES unit Office of the President Student Enrollment Services Academic Affairs Financial Affairs Student Services The Master Plan for Enrollment Services is reviewed/evaluated annually during May A plan for cross-training between student enrollment support services is developed by July, 2010 An electronic information delivery system with 24-hour accessibility is functional by July, 2011 SES unit has a centralized location by Fall 2010 The importance/satisfaction gaps for the recruitment/financial aid & registration scales on the Student Satisfaction Inventory decrease at least 1.0 point by Fall 2014 (baselines 2.25 & 2.97) 4.2 Develop a Quality Assessment Plan for Energy and Facilities Management a.
-Implement the comprehensive plan for energy assessment and management that addresses: lighting, painting, doors, windows and HVAC b.
+Provide a facility that centralizes the location of departments within the SES unit Office of the President Student Enrollment Services Academic Affairs Financial Affairs Student Services The Master Plan for Enrollment Services is reviewed/evaluated annually during May A plan for cross-training between student enrollment support services is developed by July, 2010 An electronic information delivery system with 24-hour accessibility is functional by July, 2011 SES unit has a centralized location by Fall 2012 The importance/satisfaction gaps for the recruitment/financial aid & registration scales on the Student Satisfaction Inventory decrease at least 1.0 point by Fall 2014 (baselines 2.25 & 2.97) 4.2 Develop a Quality Assessment Plan for Energy and Facilities Management a.
+Develop and implement the comprehensive plan for energy assessment and management that addresses: lighting, painting, doors, windows and HVAC b.
 Develop a Master Landscaping/Parking/Road Plan to include: watering, gardening, zoning, greening, hardscapes, outdoor living areas, erosion control and dirt/soil analysis c.
 Design a Learn, Live, Labor Custodian Plan to achieve a desired standard of cleanliness for areas where patrons and employees Learn, Live and Labor d.
-Implement/evaluate the Master Maintenance Plan Financial Affairs A comprehensive plan for energy assessment and management is implemented throughout 2010-2015 and evaluated annually A Master Landscaping Plan is developed by October, 2010 A Learn, Live, Labor Custodian Plan is completed by July, 2010 The Master Maintenance Plan is implemented throughout 2010-2015 and evaluated annually
+Implement/evaluate the Master Maintenance Plan Financial Affairs A comprehensive plan for energy assessment and management is developed by 2013 implemented beginning 2014 and evaluated annually beginning June 2015 A Master Landscaping Plan is developed by October 2010 A Learn, Live, Labor Custodial Plan is completed by June 2011 The Master Maintenance Plan is implemented June 2011 and evaluated annually beginning June 2012